• Skip to primary navigation

 Upcycled Denim Ideas

-2. From woven denim to patchwork and no-sew there are several different ways you can make repurposed jean rugs.
+2. From woven denim to patchwork and no-sew, you can make repurposed jean rugs in many different ways.

 4. Use the scraps of denim from old jeans to make a quilt